pdf-association/arlington-pdf-model/MODEL_NOTES.md

 * be careful about making assumptions of `stream` vs `dictionary`.
 As far as the Arlington PDF Model is concerned there is no real difference as the **stream** and **endstream** keywords are not analyzed.

 * remember that an encrypted PDF file (_even with unknown encryption!_) can still be checked - only the _content_ of `string-*`s and `stream`s can't.
 This is highly dependent on the PDF library and API in use as to whether this actually works.
 Results from Arlington implementations may thus vary!
+    - in order to check the predicate `fn:AlwaysUnencrypted()` used with PDF string objects, the PDF SDK must be able to provide the string before attempting decryption (a "raw" string) and after decryption.
+If these strings are the same, then it is assumed that the PDF string object was unencrypted in the PDF file.

 * remember that PDF dictionaries with duplicate keys **do** exist in the wild however many PDF libraries and APIs will hide this fact from users - and can be further confused when normalized key names are duplicates (but not when non-normalized with escape sequences!).
 Thus results from Arlington implementations may vary!